bahmutov/cypress-book-todomvc/README.md

 The test usually includes several [.screenshot](https://on.cypress.io/screenshot) commands, these images are moved into [images](images) folder using code in the [cypress/plugins/index.js](cypress/plugins/index.js) file.

+For more advanced use case where you might want to generate video clips from tests, see [cypress-movie](http://github.com/bahmutov/cypress-movie)

 ## on CI

 This project is built and tested using [GitHub Actions](https://glebbahmutov.com/blog/trying-github-actions/).
 If there are any changed screenshots, they are automatically committed and pushed to GH, see [.github/workflows/main.yml](.github/workflows/main.yml)